NYUAD-IM/Software-Art-Text/WeeklySchedule.md

   - [04a Text To Speech Colab](https://colab.research.google.com/drive/1_-bHvz7I2fxJkg7qic1Niq8CngG3uov9?usp=sharing)
 - Work session

+#### Homework (due before start of next class 2/10)
+- Keep working on your Fiction Assignment
+- Be ready to show some progress in class

 ### Week 4 (2/10)
 - Assignment checkin
+- Emotions in Text
+- Web apps on Colab

 ## <a name="week5"></a>Week 5